Theme Time Radio Hour season 2: Battle of the TTRH CDs

-In early October 2007, ISIS magazine announced its release of The Best of Bob Dylan's Theme Time Radio Hour, an unauthorized 2-CD compilation featuring selections - out of copyright in the United Kingdom - from the TTRH Season 1 playlist.
-The UK label Ace Records, released its own TTRH 2-CD compilation, Theme Time Radio Hour with Your Host, Bob Dylan, in March 2008, publicizing its set as "authorized", and compiled with the involvement of TTRH producer, Eddie Gorodetsky and Dylan factotum, Jeff Rosen.
+In early October 2007, ISIS magazine and UK-based oldies label Chrome Dreams announced its release of The Best of Bob Dylan's Theme Time Radio Hour, an unauthorized 2-CD compilation featuring selections - out of copyright in the EU - from the TTRH Season 1 playlist.
+The UK label Ace Records, released its own TTRH 2-CD compilation, Theme Time Radio Hour with Your Host, Bob Dylan, in March 2008, publicizing its set as "authorized", and compiled by TTRH producer, Eddie Gorodetsky and Dylan factotum, Jeff Rosen.
 In the summer of 2008, ISIS magazine released The Best of Bob Dylan's Theme Time Radio Hour: Volume 2.
 As with the first compilation, Volume 2 is a 2-CD set containing 52 selections from Season One of TTRH.
-The Ace set features a broader - and a better representative - mix of music from TTRH than either of the ISIS compilations, including selections from The White Stripes and The Clash.
+The Ace set features a broader - and a better representative - mix of music from TTRH than either of the ISIS/Chrome Dreams compilations, including selections from The White Stripes and The Clash.

 None of the sets include any commentary from Dylan or other material from Theme Time Radio Hour.